lamarrg/JurySelection/README.md

 # JurySelection
-keep data on potential jurors
+Data aggregation for potential jurors

 This was a project that started off being a potential side job that never came to fruition.